arnold1108/wikibot/README.md

 shington.
 Microsoft's best-known software products are the Windows line of operating systems, the Micr osoft 365 suite of productivity applications, and the Internet Explorer and Edge web browsers.
 `
+### Using the FastAPI application:

+Start the FastAPI application:

+`python main.py`

+Open your browser and go to `http://localhost:8080` to access the root endpoint

+To check the documentation, visit the `Swagger` docs page using the `http://localhost:8080/docs` from where you can use the `POST` and `GET` endpoints via the UI

+You can also scrape the